PATCH DESIGN CONTEST

 - Design Aesthetics

 - Communication of the Spirit of FNL

-Designer of the winning design will be awarded a $100 cash prize and their design will be the official 2021 competition patch distributed to all participants.
+The designer of the winning design will be awarded a $100 cash prize, and their design will be the official 2024 competition patch distributed to all participants.

 - Will honor the original artwork composition as much as possible.
 Changes made to the design will only be made when necessary to create the final patch design.